You can now choose a higher excess in order to lower your premiums.

 What else is changing?

-There will also be changes to mental health services, making it easier for you to access care should you need it.
+There are also changes to mental health services, making it easier for you to access care should you need it.
 Other reforms include:

 - Age-based discount.
-Discounts will be available for 18- to 29-year-olds at a rate of 2% per year they hold a valid hospital policy, up to a maximum of 10%.
+Discounts are now available for 18- to 29-year-olds at a rate of 2% per year they hold a valid hospital policy, up to a maximum of 10%.

 - Better access to accommodation for rural Aussies.
-Improved care for people living in rural areas with the opening up of cover for accommodation costs via your extras policy.
+Improved care for people living in rural areas with the opening up of cover for accommodation costs via your hospital policy.

 - Tiered coverage.
-New simplified tier structure which will categorise all hospital policies under either Gold, Silver, Bronze or Basic.
+New simplified tier structure which categorises hospital policies under either Gold, Silver, Bronze or Basic.